AaronBertrand/ParamParser/README.md

   - make it easier to use .\database\DatabaseSupportObjects.sql to log each parse batch - currently quite manual
 - cleaner error handling (e.g. for a typo in file/folder path)
   - also make error handling for database connections optionally more verbose for diagnostics
+- better parameter names (`LogToDBSQLAuthUsername` is a mouthful and a half)
+  - could probably have its own parameter set or pass options in as an array
+  - could also add an option that says write to the same server as I'm reading from
 - maybe it could be an ADS extension, too (see [this post](https://cloudblogs.microsoft.com/sqlserver/2020/09/02/the-release-of-the-azure-data-studio-extension-generator-is-now-available/?_lrsc=85b3aad6-1627-46a6-bf7c-b7e16efb7e6a)) and/or a web-based offering (e.g. Azure function)